MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Supplementary Analysis

 \subsection{Time Efficiency}

-\textbf{Solving time efficiency varies by question type, answer type, category, and difficulty, with multiple-choice and integer-type questions being the fastest, while higher difficulties and more complex questions require more time.} ~\Cref{times} presents the solving time efficiency under different question types, answer types, categories, and difficulties, with all times represented relative to a \textit{100s} benchmark.
+\paragraph{Simpler formats and lower difficulty yield faster solving times.} Solving time efficiency varies by question type, answer type, category, and difficulty, with multiple-choice and integer-type questions being the fastest, while higher difficulties and complex formats require more time.
+Figure~\ref{times} illustrates the solving time efficiency across various dimensions—question types, answer formats, subject categories, and difficulty levels—with all times normalized to a \textit{100s} benchmark.

-From the graphs, it is clear that multiple-choice questions are solved faster as the options are already provided, making the process more time-efficient.
-In contrast, open-ended questions take longer due to the lack of predefined answers and the need for deeper reasoning and analysis.
-Integer-type answers show the highest efficiency, as they often correspond to simpler questions or multiple-choice tasks that involve less reasoning.
-General questions also have the shortest solving times, as they typically require less complex reasoning compared to more specialized problem types.
-Finally, higher difficult levels lead to a decrease in solving time efficiency, as more complex problems require more time for deeper reasoning and analysis.
+\paragraph{Predefined structure and conceptual simplicity reduce reasoning time.} Multiple-choice questions are solved more quickly thanks to predefined answer options that limit the need for extensive reasoning or exploration.
+Integer-type answers also show high efficiency, often tied to simpler arithmetic or structured formats requiring minimal inference.
+General category questions are faster on average, likely due to lower conceptual and reasoning complexity compared to domain-specific tasks.
+In contrast, open-ended questions demand deeper analysis and justification, leading to longer solving times.
+Finally, solving efficiency declines with increased difficulty: as question complexity rises, so does the required reasoning time, reflecting greater cognitive and computational demands.